neumino/neumino.github.io/movies.md

-### Parasite
+### Booksmart
-*Released on 2019-05-30, vote average 9.3*
+*Released on 2019-05-24, vote average 7.1*

-All unemployed, Ki-taek&#39;s family takes peculiar interest in the wealthy and glamorous Parks for their livelihood until they get entangled in an unexpected incident.
+Two academic teenage superstars realize, on the eve of their high school graduation, that they should have worked less and played more.
+Determined to never fall short of their peers, the girls set out on a mission to cram four years of fun into one night.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/CEIwFAQ-Rec?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/tX2MvB0kyA0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>